pferrel/solr-recommender/README.md

  3. A short ebook by Ted Dunning, [Practicle Mahine Learning](https://www.mapr.com/practical-machine-)
  4. Spark-Mahout: [Intro to Cooccurrence Recommeders with Spark](https://github.com/apache/mahout)](https://github.com/apache/mahout)

+##Moved:
+A replacement for this project has been moved into [Mahout 1.0](https://github.com/apache/mahout).
+The new Mahout CLI is called *spark-itemsimilarity*.
+It now has better csv support and real cross-cooccurrence with LLR.
+It runs about 50x faster than this project and 10X faster than the hadoop version of *itemsimilarity*.
+See [documentation here](http://mahout.apache.org/users/recommender/intro-cooccurrence-spark.html).

+##Old Version
 solr-recommender
 ================